stupidlysimple/php-core/README.md

-# stupidlysimple/core
+# stupidlysimple/php-core
-The core package for StupidlySimple framework.
-This is a subtree split for [StupidlySimple framework](https://github.com/stupidlysimple/framework).
+The core package for StupidlySimple PHP framework.
+This is a subtree split for [StupidlySimple php](https://github.com/stupidlysimple/php).
 Documentations are available on the main package.